-Studies have been conducted to identify and enumerate the different avian species in and around Great Salt Lake (Manning and Paul, 2003; Cavitt, 2006; Cavitt, 2008a; Cavitt, 2008b) and much work has been done to understand the effects of contaminants on avian population (CH2M HILL, 2008; Vest et al., 2009).
-The UDWR continues to complete research to understand the use of Great Salt Lake by birds and how to better manage this resource.
-However, scientific uncertainty exists, and there is a need for further research to enable UDWQ to accurately assess this beneficial use.
+Studies have been conducted to identify and enumerate the different avian species in and around the Lake (Manning and Paul, 2003; Cavitt, 2006; Cavitt, 2008a; Cavitt, 2008b) and much work has been done to understand the effects of pollutants on avian population (CH2M HILL, 2008; Vest et al., 2009).
+The UDWR continues to complete research to understand the use of the Lake by birds and how to better manage this resource.
+However, scientific uncertainty exists, and there is a need for further research to enable UDWQ to accurately assess the aquatic wildlife designated use.
 The following sections present these research needs.